AnastasiyaPesto/CreditConveyor/Conveyor/README.md

 This is implementation microservice "Conveyor" which is part of application "Credit conveyor"

-Used technologies:
+**Used technologies:**
-Java 11, Spring Boot 2.7.6, Open API ()
+Java 11, Spring Boot 2.7.6, Open API, Swagger, JUnit 5, Mockito

 ### API endpoints

 **POST**